techidaily/site-win11-tips/source/_posts/mastering-user-profile-correction-for-w11-oses.md

  CloudPaging Player and Creo Trial might not be the only apps that can cause the “user does not have a valid profile” error.
 So, it’s recommended users disable other apps from starting with Windows by performing a clean boot.

- You can do this by disabling third-party services in MSConfig and programs in Task Manager’s**Startup** tab as covered in our[how to perform a clean boot on Windows](https://www.makeuseof.com/clean-boot-windows-11/) guide.
+ You can do this by disabling third-party services in MSConfig and programs in Task Manager’s**Startup** tab as covered in our [how to perform a clean boot on Windows](https://www.makeuseof.com/clean-boot-windows-11/) guide.

 ![The Services tab](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/services-tab.jpg)